Agents request.

 01

-The agent submits intent — action, parameters, user identity, agent identity, and context.
-It holds no credentials of its own.
+It submits the action, parameters, and context.
+No credentials of its own.

 02